open-world-simulator/prototype/docs/Narnia/Narnia-demographics.md

 ### Scenario 1
 **Goal**: Understand current trend, with current policies.

 - Migration flows are in line with current reality.
-- No changes in population behaviour or general trends
+- No changes in population behaviour or general trends (i.e, life expectancy).

 ###### Key results